unaihuete93/Tecnun-DevOps-2025/L04_Configuring_Pipelines_as_Code_with_YAML.md

     1. In Variables:
         - Resource group - replace NAME
-        - subscriptionid - replace to d2e3bef4-3e21-4c1f-873d-398932f57163
+        - subscriptionid - replace to 1c6b3062-b7a3-4150-b79f-e4197874f94a
         - webappname - replace NAME

 2. Click on **Save>Save**.
+3. Same as you did before, rename the pipeline to **eshoponweb-cd-webapp**.
-Check if the pipeline started to execute, **Run** pipeline if it did not.
+4. Check if the pipeline started to execute, **Run** pipeline if it did not.
 Wait for the pipeline to execute.

-1. You will see **Publish Website** task failing.
+1. You may see **Publish Website** task failing.
 We usually need to leave some delay between the resource creation and the publishing of the code.
 Lets use this opportunity to include some control on the execution of the pipeline.

 #### Task 3: Use pipeline environments for approvals